abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/2-CSS.md

 > Browser vendors used to add prefixes to experimental or nonstandard CSS properties and JavaScript APIs, so developers could experiment with new ideas.
 This, in theory, helped to prevent their experiments from being relied upon and then breaking web developers' code during the standardization process.

+- You can check for the browser support from [caniuse.com](https://caniuse.com/)

+### Vendor Prefixes

 - The most common browser CSS prefixes you will see in older code bases include:

   - `-moz-` (firefox)
   - `-o-` (old pre-WebKit versions of Opera)
   - `-ms-` (Internet Explorer and Microsoft Edge)

+- When adding them, make sure to add the standard property at the end, so that the standard property will override the vendor-prefixed properties.

 - Example: